Afcon stampede: Six reported dead in Yaounde stadium crush

 Six people are understood to have died outside the stadium according to AP, with local authorities clarifying to GOAL how supporters attempted to enter the arena when policemen attempted to move a barrier at the South Entrance of the stadium.

-Fans closer to the gate were trampled beneath those who attempted to enter the arena, with supporters still being transported to hospital from the stadium medical centre at 23:30 local time — three and a half hours after kick-off — while other victims had been treated in the medical room intended for the players.
+Fans closer to the gate were trampled beneath those who attempted to enter the arena, with supporters still being transported to hospital from the stadium medical centre at 23:30 local time — three and a half hours after kick-off — while other victims had been treated in the players' treatment room.

 Editors' Picks